When a little preparation can go a long way towards trouble-free touring. Here’s how not to let your trip turn to crap!

 If you find yourself in a spot of bother while travelling, being able to maintain good communications with the outside world is paramount.
 So we’re all for spending a few extra dollars on a good communication set-up because we see it as cheap insurance for family safety.

 While you may think your mobile phone is going to work everywhere, there’s considerably less chance of having any signal the more remote you go.
 The telco companies provide mobile coverage maps for consumers – so if you know that where you’re travelling will possibly be out of range, you may need another plan.

-Travelling with a simple UHF radio can sometimes suffice, whereas a HF radio costs considerably more and has licence requirements but it can link you directly with rescue agencies allowing you to talk through your situation and receive immediate advice.
+Travelling with a simple UHF radio can sometimes suffice, whereas an HF radio costs considerably more and has licence requirements but it can link you directly with rescue agencies allowing you to talk through your situation and receive immediate advice.
 Additionally, with other devices such as satellite phones, warning beacon devices and personal locator beacons, there’s no reason why you can’t stay in contact somehow while you’re on the blacktop or off-road.

 We all travel with the approach that we’ll have a good time… as that’s what travelling is all about.
 But when something goes wrong, the key is how quickly it can be rectified before you’re able to continue.

 Take the time and develop your own risk mitigation plan that you’ll implement in the event of an emergency.
 Hopefully, you will never have to use it; but like any good scout, it’s better to be prepared.
 That way, if your trip does turn to crap, at least you’ve done what you can to try to avoid it.

 Feel free to share your stuff-ups with us in the comments section – we won’t judge.